Solar Simulator Spectral Irradiance

 The integrated irradiance of AM0 from 400 nm to 1100 nm is 90.7 mW/cm2; it’s only the portions outside this range that contribute the remainder to raise the total to 136.6 mW/cm2.
 Note that AM0 contains some small contributions above 2500 nm, but these have been excluded for better visualization of the significant contributing regions.

-Why is a Solar Simulator’s Calibrated AM1.5G Spectral Irradiance Below 1000 W/m2?
+Why is a Solar Simulator’s Spectral Irradiance Below 1000 W/m2 for AM1.5G?

-When a customer purchases an LED solar simulator for the 400 nm to 1100 nm range, they often ask us why it appears to have a lower irradiance than the 1000 W/m2 standard.
+When customers purchase an LED solar simulator for applications requiring the 400 nm to 1100 nm range, they often ask us why it appears to have a lower irradiance than the 1000 W/m2 standard.

 This plot shows how incorrect the spectrum from 400 nm to 1100 nm would be compared to the standard AM1.5G spectrum if one were to boost the irradiance in this range in order to achieve the often-cited 100 mW/cm2 target.

-Where things get particularly confusing is when a silicon reference cell is quoted as having a given response under the standard 100 mW/cm2 (1000 W/m2) sunlight.
-The reason this is confusing is because, as stated above, standard monocrystalline silicon solar cells only respond approximately in the 400 nm to 1100 nm range.
+Things get particularly confusing when a silicon reference cell is quoted as having a given response under the standard 100 mW/cm2 (1000 W/m2) sunlight.
+This is because, as stated above, standard monocrystalline silicon solar cells only respond approximately in the 400 nm to 1100 nm range.

 Therefore, there is no way such a reference cell can give any measure of the solar spectrum outside this range.

 In the industry the term “1000 W/m2” is often used synonymously with “standard sunlight”, without understanding the above-mentioned wavelength ranges and spectral balance.
-Because of this misused naming convention, silicon reference cells are sometimes mistaken as power meters.
+With this misused naming convention, silicon reference cells are sometimes mistaken as power meters.
 For many reasons beyond the ones stated above, they are not.

-If you measure an LED solar simulator with a true power meter, i.e. one that will report the power contributions of all (or nearly all) wavelengths such as a thermopile, then you will indeed measure the above-mentioned 30% difference between 75.9 mW/cm2 for a 400 nm – 1100 nm solar simulator and 100 mW/cm2 for full-spectrum sunlight.
+If you measure an LED solar simulator with a true power meter, i.e. one that will report the power contributions of all (or nearly all) wavelengths, such as a thermopile, then you will indeed measure the 30% difference between 75.9 mW/cm2 for a 400 nm—1100 nm solar simulator and 100 mW/cm2 for full-spectrum sunlight.

 Understand Your Application’s Spectral Sensitivity